 Etymology:

-The word “inclusive” traces its origins back to the Latin word “inclusus,” which means “shut in” or “enclosed.”
-Initially, it comes from the verb “includere,” meaning “to shut in or to contain.”
-At first, this Latin word referred to something being enclosed or kept within boundaries.
-However, as the word evolved through Middle English, it shifted to represent the idea of including something within a certain scope, such as embracing all parts of a group or category.
-In addition, the meaning of “inclusive” began to emphasize the acceptance and integration of everyone, regardless of differences, especially in social and political contexts.
-Eventually, as the word found its way into modern English usage, “inclusive” grew to symbolize fairness and equal participation.
+The word “inclusive” traces its origins back to the Latin inclusus, the past participle of includere, meaning “to shut in, enclose, or confine.”
+Initially, the idea was about something being enclosed within limits.
+However, as the word developed through Middle English and into Early Modern English, it came to mean something that includes all parts within a group or category.
+In addition, modern usage increasingly connects “inclusive” with the acceptance and integration of everyone, regardless of differences, especially in social, cultural, and political contexts.

 Today, it describes environments, policies, or practices that actively welcome and accommodate all people, ensuring no one is excluded.